ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 basic sanitization of paths returned inside a TAR response.

-If the UnixFS directory contains a file whose path points outside the root, the TAR file download **must** fail by force-closing the HTTP connection, leading to a network error.
+If the UnixFS directory contains a file whose path points outside the root, the TAR file download **should** fail by force-closing the HTTP connection, leading to a network error.

 To test this, we provide some [test fixtures](#test-fixtures).
 The user should be